apache/kvrocks-website/community/vote-a-core-developer.md

 outstanding work for Kvrocks.
 So, I am happy to call VOTE to accept XXXXXX as a Kvrocks [committer|PPMC member]

 Voting will continue for at least 72 hours or until the required number of votes is reached.

 Please vote accordingly:

  [ ] +1 approve
  [ ] +0 no opinion
  [ ] -1 disapprove with the reason

-Here are three links to his contributions to Kvrocks:
+Here are some links to his/her contributions to Kvrocks:

 [1] Issues: https://github.com/apache/incubator-kvrocks/issues/created_by/XXXXXX
 [2] PRs   : https://github.com/apache/incubator-kvrocks/pulls/created_by/XXXXXX